We’re not going to lie. Changi Village can be quite a nightmare to get to via public transport, especially if you’re not coming from the east.

 You can’t talk about Changi Village without mentioning food.
 The Changi Village Hawker Centre (Block 2 Changi Village Road) is famed for its yummy Nasi Lemak (pictured) and fried Hokkien noodles in particular, while you’ll also find cosy cafes and ice cream parlours like Crepes & Puffs, Bunny and Pony, A Spoonful of Sugar and The Coastal Settlement.
 (And check out other East side cafes here!)

-Formerly known as Changi Jetty, this is where you go to get to Pulau Ubin via bumboats ($2 per trip with a $3 surcharge for bicycles).
+Formerly known as Changi Jetty, this is where you go to get to Pulau Ubin via bumboats ($3 per trip with a $2 surcharge if you want to bring along your bicycle).
 Do note the boats (pictured) will only leave when there are 12 occupants in each boat.
+You should also note that the admission to Pulau Ubin itself is free – you’d just have to pay cash for the transportation.

 You can also travel to Pengerang, Malaysia from here.